kubetrail/tfutil/README.md

 # tfutil
 `tfutil` is a Go library on top of `TensorFlow` Go interface to make it easier to work with tensors.
-As the name suggests, this library aims to provide utility functions for tensors such as serialization and type safety using type parametrization

 # disclaimer
 > The use of this library does not guarantee security or usability for any
 > particular purpose.
 Please review the code and use at your own risk.

 > Please also note that the API is not yet stable and can change.

+> TF version v2.12.0, older versions may not work

 ## installation
 This step assumes you have [Go compiler toolchain](https://go.dev/dl/)